anybox/anybox.recipe.odoo/doc/old_readme.rst

 The OpenERP configuration files are generated by OpenERP itself in the directory specified by ``etc-directory`` which defaults to the `etc` directory under your buildout directory.

-The settings of the OpenERP configuration files can be controlled using a dotted notation prefixed by the name of the corresponding section of the OpenERP config file.
+The settings of the OpenERP configuration files are managed by the recipe using a dotted notation prefixed by the name of the corresponding section of the OpenERP config file.
 The specified options will just overwrite the existing options in the corresponding config files.
 You don't have to replicate all the options in your section of the buildout file.
 If a setting or a section does not natively exist in the openerp config file, it can be created from there for